 If you request reconsideration of the record, there is no hearing.
 The application and any provided supporting documentation are forwarded to the Secretary for review and a decision.

-- If I have a misdemeanor or felony conviction, will my application be denied?
+If I have a misdemeanor or felony conviction, will my application be

 The Department may request additional documentation.

-- If I answer yes to any of the remaining GMC questions, what will I be required to do?
+If I answer yes to Questions 6 or 7, what will I be required to do?

 Your letter should include, but is not limited to: